eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 $$

 All three of these recurrence relations are the exact same, except for their cost matrices $w$.
 Why?
 What does this mean?

+These problems are all really examples of a larger class of problems, the $\text{LWS}$ problem.

 By appropriately setting the cost matrix $w$, we can formulate many DP problems as instances of the $\text{LWS}$ problem.